GAME-CLI-SRV-DEV/ViaVersionProtocolSupport/README.md

 but i dont know what to put in so... idk about ps config
 # Do You Support Bedrock Edition(Pocket Edition) Directly?
 Yes, But Only Sponge.
-See [This Pull](https://github.com/GeyserMC/Geyser/pull/4097) Why did ViaVersionProtocolSupport Started to Include Geyser And Floodgate.
+See [This Pull](https://github.com/GeyserMC/Geyser/pull/4097) Why did ViaVersionProtocolSupport-Sponge Started to Include Geyser And Floodgate.

 For Other Platform You Can Use GeyserMC for their platform.